Graduate Assistantship Opportunities

 TLTE graduate students can apply for a teaching and/or research assistantship if enrolled as a full time (on campus) student or planning on being a full time (on campus) student.
 These are yearly appointments and must be renewed on an annual basis.
-Each appointment involves 20 hours per week employment in a teaching or research role (or a combination of the two).
+Each appointment involves 19.6 hours per week employment in a teaching or research role (or a combination of the two).
 Graduate assistants receive salary, tuition remission, and eligibility for some UNL benefits.
-The deadline dates for complete applications are March 15 for an academic year appointment starting in the fall and October 1 for a limited term appointment over the spring term only.
+The deadline dates for complete applications are February 1 for an academic year appointment starting in the fall.
 These are available on a competitive basis and are limited each year by funds and additional available resources.
 Full time doctoral students are given priority for department assistantships.
 But, full time master students are encouraged to apply as needs within the department vary from year to year.

-New students must indicate their interest in an assistantship when applying to TLTE Graduate Programs.
+New students can also indicate their interest in an assistantship when applying to TLTE Graduate Programs.

 The following fellowships are available to TLTE graduate students.
 Each has different criteria.
 Please read them carefully to see if you qualify.

 Dr. Milton Beckmann Fellowship.
 Candidates are full-time graduate students pursuing initial certification in middle or secondary mathematics education or seeking a graduate degree in mathematics education.
 Candidates must have a Grade Point Average of 3.0 or above.